 When Kathy first showed me this Facebook post, purportedly from the Mayor of some Texas town named Colorado, I figured, on a balance of probabilities, that it had to be some sort of satire.
 Like so much of what we’ve seen emanating from the American Right over the past few years, it seemed more fit for the Onion than the AP News Wire, and anyway, you’ve got to be immediately suspicious of anything that circulates over social media, especially when it’s so ludicrously over the top.
 You’ve likely heard of it by now, but have you read the whole thing?
 It’s indescribable, really:

 I mean c’mon, pull the other one!
 Sink or swim, it’s your choice! ?
 The City or County, along with power providers or any other service owes you NOTHING! ?
 Only the strong will survive and the weak will parish [sic]?
 Yeah right, like an elected official in a North American city is going to tell his citizens to go ahead and freeze then, if they don’t have the grit and the smarts to live free and proud, and by the way if what it takes to weed out the parasitic socialists is the near Biblical calamity of a days-long power outage in the middle of an historic cold snap, than hooray, we’ve got one of those rare events that pleases both Darwin and the God of the Evangelicals.
 The many typos and spelling errors were a nice touch, bolstering the authenticity, but honestly.
+An anti-social screed written by Ayn Rand at the end of a three day bender?
 LOL, and har-dee-har etc. But then this:

 I guess it was real then, and on second thought of course it was, because Texas.
 Maybe the only really surprising thing is that there was enough of a backlash to force the mayor’s resignation, especially since nearly all of his citizens, huddled in the freezing dark wondering how they’re going to keep turning the snow on their front lawns into something they can use to drink and flush the toilets, now that they’ve burned the last of their furniture, couldn’t possibly have logged in to Facebook to read what Mr. Mayor had to tell them.